Integrate VMM with Operations Manager for monitoring and reporting

 - You can install the agent from the Operations Manager Operations console, from Operations Manager setup, or from the command line.
 To understand the different methods for agent deployment, review Managing discovery and agents section in Operations manager documentation.

-- Open the management packs folder on the VMM server.
-The default location is C:\Program Files\Microsoft System Center
+To locate the management packs, open the management packs folder on the VMM server.
+The default location is C:\Program Files\Microsoft System Center \Virtual Machine Manager\ManagementPacks.

 Run the integration wizard